-- i. the number of demands for reimbursement sent bv the correspondent to the insurer and that remain unpaid, the amounts mentioned in these unpaid demands reimbursement and the period of time they remain unpaid and/or - ii. the way in which Article 4(4) has been respected by both the correspondent and the insurer that requested the approval of the correspondent.
+- i. the number for οf demands the reimbursement sent by correspondent to the insurer and that remain unpaid, the amounts mentioned in unpaid demands these reimbursement and the period of time they remain unpaid and/or - ii. the way in which Article 4(4) has been respected by both the correspondent and the insurer that requested the approval of the correspondent.